 Art Director Degree Programs and Career Information

 Read detailed information about undergraduate and graduate degree programs designed for aspiring art directors.
 Find out what courses are taken and what types of careers can be sought by graduates of these programs.
-Art director career outlook and salary information is also addressed in this article.
+Get career outlook and salary information for art directors.

 Bachelor's Degree in Graphic Design

 Often considered a requirement to enter into this field, those interested in a career as an art director typically begin their educations by pursing a Bachelor of Arts or a Bachelor of Fine Arts degree in graphic design.
 Because these interdisciplinary programs emphasize basic and advanced art skills, such as drawing and color theory, as well as digital media, design programs and Web development, they are ideally suited to emphasize the skills necessary for art directors.

 Students acquire skills in the conceptualization, history and development of posters, Web pages, brand designs and publication designs.
 They also actively develop professional portfolios throughout their undergraduate careers.
 Many bachelor's degree programs for graphic design require the submission of a portfolio or sample of work for program acceptance; many also require an internship or the completion of a senior project for degree completion.

 Students earning a bachelor's degree in graphic design will typically complete around 65 hours of coursework.
 Typical coursework for graphic design programs include:

 In addition to art directors, graduates of graphic design programs go on to many other careers.
 Popular career options include: